americanexpress/iguazu/CONTRIBUTING.md

 ## Submitting a new feature

-When submitting a new feature request or enhancement of an existing feature please review the following:-
+When submitting a new feature request or enhancement of an existing feature please review the following:

 ### Is your feature request related to a problem